 When traveling away from your school or outside the U.S.

-Students covered under the student insurance plan are automatically enrolled in the Scholastic Emergency Services (SES) coverage.
-SES offers many services to help students when traveling away from your school or outside the U.S., including medical emergencies during travel, help with lost luggage, documents, or medications, insightful pre-trip information, and more.
+Students covered under the student insurance plan are automatically enrolled in the Academic Emergency Services (AES) coverage.
+AES offers many services to help students when traveling away from your school or outside the U.S., including medical emergencies during travel, help with lost luggage, documents, or medications, insightful pre-trip information, and more.

-For additional information, see your plan brochure or visit the SES website.
+For additional information, see your plan brochure or visit the AES website.